AutoVerse-ai/Verse-library/docs/source/scenario.md

     Scenario.verify
 ```

 Both methods produce traces of type `AnalysisTree`.
-An `AnalysisTree` represents the segments of trajectories a scenario produced, represented by an `AnalysisTreeNode`.
-A new node or trajectory segment is generated as the discrete mode of the system changes.
-Note that as a system may have undeterministic transitions, hence why the resulting reachset is a tree.
+An `AnalysisTree` stores the segments of trajectories a scenario produced, represented by an `AnalysisTreeNode`.
+A new node or trajectory segment is generated as the mode of the system changes.
+Note that as a system may have non-deterministic transitions, hence why the resulting reachset is a tree.

 ```{eval-rst}
 .. currentmodule:: verse.analysis